Error! Something went wrong, Please try again.

 With the encouragement and assistance of the Chief Justice, the ICLRQ has moved to new premises in the Queen Elizabeth II Courts of Law.
 Apart from the symbolic importance of this relocation, it has allowed the ICLRQ to modernise all its computer systems and operations in a way which will minimise its ongoing costs of operation.

-During 2014, the ICLRQ hopes to publish this body of caselaw online.
-Pursuant to the policies of the ICLRQ, access to this material is intended to be provided on a not-for-profit basis – with the ICLRQ hoping to lower the cost to all users, as far as possible, by attracting the widest possible subscription base amongst the legal profession in Queensland and in other Australian jurisdictions.
-As in the United Kingdom, the ICLRQ would wish to assist users of the free online legal databases by making the authorised versions of judgments accessible (at a small fee) through links from those databases.
+On 2 March 2018, the Queensland Judgments website was launched, completing ICLRQ’s digitisation of the whole body of reported Queensland case law contained in the Queensland Supreme Court Reports, the Queensland Law Reports, the Queensland Law Journal Reports, the Queensland Weekly Notes, the State Reports of Queensland and the Queensland Reports.
+Pursuant to the policies of the ICLRQ, access to such material is intended to be provided on a not-for-profit basis – with the ICLRQ hoping to lower the cost to all users, as far as possible, by attracting the widest possible subscription base amongst the legal profession in Queensland and in other Australian jurisdictions.
+As in the United Kingdom, the ICLRQ hopes to assist users of the free online legal databases by making the authorised versions of judgments accessible (at a small fee) through links from those databases.
 The ICLRQ also proposes to continue to make the authorised reports available to commercial publishers, for incorporation in their more extensive and highly functional online databases, for use by ICLRQ subscribers.

 The Queensland Judgments Website currently has over 18,500 registered users.
 The number of registered users has grown consistently since March 2018, and continues to do so.
 It is widely used.

 Over the next five years, the ICLRQ proposes to: